-- 3.1 To be eligible for the grant, you must: - a) be a primary producer; - b) derive at least 50% of your gross income from the primary production enterprise; - c) contribute a part of your labour to the primary production enterprise; - d) hold an Australian Business Number (ABN) and have held that ABN at the time of the event; - e) have a primary production enterprise located in the defined area for the event that has suffered direct damage as a result of the event; and - f) have been engaged in carrying on the primary production enterprise when affected by the event and have lodged an application by the closing date as listed on the RAA website. - g) intend to re-establish or continue the primary production enterprise. - 3.2 You may also be eligible for a grant if all of the following apply: - a) your primary production enterprise is located outside the defined disaster area for the event but is carried on at least sometimes on a regular basis in the area; and - b) plant or equipment of the primary production enterprise situated in the defined disaster area has been damaged or livestock has died as a result of the event. - c) you derive at least 50 per cent of your total gross income from primary production and value-added products (eg wine) made directly from raw produce grown by you.
+- 3.1 To be eligible for the grant, you must: - a) be a primary producer; - b) derive at least 50% of your gross income from the primary production enterprise; - c) contribute a part of your labour to the primary production enterprise; - d) hold an Australian Business Number (ABN) and have held that ABN at the time of the event; - e) have a primary production enterprise located in the defined area for the event that has suffered direct damage as a result of those; and - f) have been engaged in carrying on the primary production enterprise when affected by the event and have lodged an application by the closing date as listed on the RAA website: www.raa.nsw.gov.au/disaster-assistance/sdg-november-2021 - g) intend to re-establish or continue the primary production enterprise.

+- 3.2 You may also be eligible for a grant if all of the following apply: - a) Your primary production enterprise is located outside the defined disaster area for the event but is carried on at least sometimes on a regular basis in the area; and - b) plant or equipment of the primary production enterprise situated in the defined disaster area has been damaged or livestock has died as a result of the event. - c) You derives at least 50 per cent of your total gross income from primary production and value-added products (eg wine) made directly from raw produce grown by you. - 3.3 Where your income from primary production is less than 50 per cent of your total income, you may nonetheless be eligible for a grant if it can be demonstrated that: - a) In the ordinary course of business you would meet that requirement, but: - i.
+Your production income is currently reduced due to seasonal conditions or biosecurity events; and/or - ii.
+Due to long lead times to full production, you expect to earn such an amount of income within a three to eight year period, taking into account the nature of the industry.